JobSync: Designing an AI-Powered, Privacy-First Job Search Experience

 The Challenge

-How might we design a unified system that restores clarity and control to the job search experience?
+"How might we design a unified, AI-assisted system that restores clarity and control to the job search experience β€” surfacing the right insights at the right moment, without overwhelming users or asking them to trade their privacy for convenience?"

 Specifically, how might we: